about janetha g.

 hello and welcome to meals & moves! thank you for taking the time to swing by and see what i am all about.

 here’s the short story (followed by the long story.. if you’re into that sort of thing.)

-i am a 30 year old married gal (did i just say “gal”? the word “woman” sounds to old and the word “girl” sounds too young.. gal it is.) living in salt lake city, utah. i love to cook and create new recipes. i love to lift weights and am always taking on new fitness challenges (body for life, insanity, jamie eason’s 12 week trainer). i hate running, but i do it anyway (in short distances) because it’s good for me. you’ll never hear about race training here on meals & moves–the longest distance i’ve completed to date is a 10k and i don’t plan to run further than that.
+i am a 32 year old married gal (did i just say “gal”? the word “woman” sounds to old and the word “girl” sounds too young.. gal it is.) living in salt lake city, utah. i am a new mom (as of august 2014) and i am trying to find a balance between momming, working full time, staying in shape, being healthy, and everything in between. i love to cook and create new recipes. i love to lift weights and am always taking on new fitness challenges (body for life, insanity, jamie eason’s 12 week trainer). i hate running, but i do it anyway (in short distances) because it’s good for me. you’ll never hear about race training here on meals & moves–the longest distance i’ve completed to date was tough mudder (roughly 12 miles) and i never plan to do that again!

 if all of this stuff interests you, then pull up a chair and stay awhile. you can start by reading the long story….